JustMaier/claudeban/docs/faq.md

 SpacetimeDB provides Docker images.
 You can create a docker-compose setup with:
 - SpacetimeDB container
 - Your client served by nginx
-- See TODO for planned Docker setup
+- See docs/todo for planned Docker setup

 ### Can I self-host?
 Yes!
 SpacetimeDB is open source and can be self-hosted.
 You can run it on any Linux server or Kubernetes cluster.